Castle Bromwich: History

-During the 18th century Castle Bromwich was an important place at the junction of two turnpike roads.
-Chester Road, an old Roman way which ran from London to Chester, joined the Birmingham to Coleshill road near Castle Bromwich Hall.
+During the 18th century Castle Bromwich was an important place at the junction of two turnpikes.
+Chester Road, an old Roman way from London to Chester, joined the Birmingham to Coleshill road near Castle Bromwich Hall.
 There was a toll gate at the junction of Chester Road, School Lane and Old Croft Lane, near the village green.
 The toll house still exists, although the massive 14 ft wide toll gate has been lost.
 In the 1780s stagecoaches travelling from Holyhead to London stopped in the village, as did a horse-drawn bus from Birmingham to Coleshill.
 There were several coaching inns and two survive today.
 The Midland Railway arrived in 1842 and Castle Bromwich Station was rebuilt in 1901.
 Boy Scouts used to arrive here and trek the four miles (6 km) to their major camp at Yorkswood in Kingshurst.
-The station closed in 1965 and was part-demolished in 1975.
+The station closed in 1965 and was partly demolished in 1975.

-Until 1894, the village was a hamlet in the large parish of Aston.
-Castle Bromwich has had historic ties with both Erdington and Water Orton through administration, governance and land ownership whilst being part of the Parish.
+Until 1894 the village was a hamlet in the large parish of Aston.
+Castle Bromwich has had historic ties with both Erdington and Water Orton through administration, governance and land ownership whilst being part of the parish.
 The Local Government Act 1894 created a parish of Castle Bromwich from part of the Aston parish not in either Birmingham or Aston Manor urban district.
 It was part of the Castle Bromwich Rural District from 1894 until 1912, when it became part of the Meriden Rural District.

-During the 18th, and especially during the 19th centuries wealthy Birmingham businessmen built large houses in Castle Bromwich.
+During the 18th and especially during the 19th centuries wealthy Birmingham businessmen built large houses in Castle Bromwich.

 Castle Bromwich has a village green.
 The land for this, called Seven Acre Green, was given to the village by Viscount Newport in 1895.
 The War Memorial was erected in 1920 on a small island nearby.
 There is also another green called Whateley Green.
 Whateley is derived from the Anglo-Saxon for wheatfield clearing.
 This was the site of the village's stray animal pounds and a smithy.
 It had two pounds, stocks and a whipping post.
 Whateley Hall was nearby.
 The ancient duck pond was filled in during the late 1950s.

-In 1931, a portion of Castle Bromwich land was sold and ceded to the City of Birmingham who built the overspill Chipperfield Road development during 1937–8.
+In 1931, a portion of Castle Bromwich land was sold and ceded to the City of Birmingham which built the overspill Chipperfield Road development during 1937–8.
 This halved the area of the parish of Castle Bromwich, from 2742 acre to 1239 acre.